Kristina01111000/Drws_site/README.md

 Figure out how to work the folders in constant contact, make it less confusing On constant contact add all the patients to one list, and also keep the original lists For the freebies section, he's going to give me access to the newest version of the book, take the first chapter, or the first 5ish pages, look and see what makes the most sense
+- Add part of book to the freebies section
 Check to see if anyone has taken the 30 day challenge download Need the first 5ish pages of your newest version of the book for the freebies section Try the picture icon of dr w for the emails